Machine Monitoring Terminal

 App Structure

-On the Machine Terminal step the user need to select a machine.
+On the Select Order step, the user has to select a work order to be able to start the production also you can select the machine you would like to work with on this step.
 When a machine is selected, the machine terminal will automatically update with the data for the selected machine.
 You can leverage the machine type that comes with this application, or leverage your own.
 The user can add defect and good parts.

 When your machine enters a downtime state, a downtime reason can be assigned to that state to drive further visibility into root cause.
 Selecting Select Downtime Reason to select some example downtime reasons.
 Picking any downtime reason will assign a reason to the current downtime state.